6 Delicious Breakfast Pairings That Can Double Weight Loss

 Protein Powder + Frozen Fruit

 Pair those weight loss-supporting frozen berries with another fat-burning ingredient: protein powder.
-Studies consistently support that increasing the protein ratio of your diet—by reducing intake of refined carbs—along with reducing total calorie intake can support weight loss and metabolic benefits.
+Studies consistently support that increasing the protein ratio of your diet—by reducing intake of refined carbs—along with reducing total calorie intake can support weight loss and have metabolic benefits.
 What are you waiting for?
-Grab a blender and press go: The 25 Best-Ever Weight Loss Smoothies.
+Grab your blender and press go on one of The 25 Best-Ever Weight Loss Smoothies.